Ghassan al-Sharbi

-Ghassan Abdallah Ghazi al-Sharbi is a Saudi who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
+Ghassan Abdallah Ghazi al-Sharbi (born 28 December 1974) is a Saudi citizen who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
 His Guantanamo Internment Serial Number was 682.
-He graduated from Embry-Riddle Aeronautical University in Prescott, Arizona with a degree in electrical engineering.

-The US Department of Defense reports that he was born on December 28, 1974, in Jeddah, Saudi Arabia.

 Captured in Faisalabad, Pakistan in March 2002, al-Sharbi was transferred to Guantanamo Bay later that year.
 In 2006, al-Sharbi told a military commission that he was a member of al-Qaeda and proud of his actions against the United States.
 Serious war crimes charges were dropped against him in October 2008, as it had been found they were based on evidence gained through torture of Abu Zubaydah.
 Al-Sharbi had a habeas corpus petition which his father had initiated on his behalf; when it reached the court in March 2009, al-Sharbi requested that it be dismissed.
 He did not want to pursue it.

-Ghassan Abdallah Ghazi al-Sharbi was held at Guantanamo for twenty years.
+Al-Sharbi was held at Guantanamo for twenty years.

 Early life and education

-Ghassan al-Sharbi was born in 1974 in Jeddah, Saudi Arabia.
-He was sent to the United States for high school and he went on to study electrical engineering at Embry-Riddle Aeronautical University in Arizona.
+The US Department of Defense reports that Ghassan al-Sharbi was born on December 28, 1974, in Jeddah, Saudi Arabia.
+He was sent to the United States for high school and later graduated from Embry-Riddle Aeronautical University in Prescott, Arizona with a degree in electrical engineering.